 Camplin was soon struck with a seriousand extensive injury that included a snapped anterior cruciate ligament (ACL) after her gold medal victory, sidelining her for 10 months.
 A further 2 years later, Camplin re-tore the same ligament only months out from her title defenceat the 2006 Winter Games in Torino.
 Despite her colossal setback, Alisa defied all expectations and received a bronze medal in Torino, becoming the first Australian ever to win successive medals over two games.

-Camplin received an Order of Australia Medal in 2003 for her 2002 gold medal win and in 2008 she was inducted into the SportsAustralia Hall of Fame.
+Alisa was awarded an Order of Australia Medal in 2003 for her Olympic success in 2002 and was inducted into the SportsAustralia Hall of Fame in 2008.

 Since retiring from the professionalsport, Alisa has pursued a career in several industries.
 Camplin has worked as a senior executive for IBM for 16 years, most recently holding the position of Strategy and Transformation Executive for Global Technology Services.
 She is currently in several business positions, including Chair of the Australian Sports Foundation for the past 7 years, director for Collingwood FC for the past 8 years, director of the Australian Sports Commission for the past 10 years as well as a member of The Global Foundation for the past 11 years.
 As well as having an established sporting and corporate resume, Camplin is also a co-founder of Finnan’s Gift, a charity that supports The Royal Children’s Hospital in Melbourne.